Rahulsingh2003/Devtern-Task1/README.md

 <h4>Name : Rahul Singh</h4>

-Objective: Differentiate between real and fake news using a Python project applying a passive-aggressive classifier.
-Detecting fake news is a critical challenge in today's information age.
-In this project, we will use Python to build a machine learning model to differentiate between real and fake news.
-We will apply a passive-aggressive classifier, a popular algorithm for text classification.
-By the end of this project, you will have a better understanding of data exploration, model building, and performance evaluation in text classification.
+Objective: Analyzing Uber trips can provide valuable insights into ride patterns, helping optimize services and improve customer experiences.
+In this project, we will analyze Uber ride data to detect patterns and relationships between different variables using Python.
+We'll perform data exploration, uncover hidden patterns, and visualize the relationships discovered in the data.